IfChyy/BeatBox/README.md

 # BeatBox
 Beat box is a simple app with a lot of buttons representing different sounds, when pressed a sounds is played.

-The idea behind this app is to learn how 9 patch images work, the use of audio files and assets, and how to playback those sounds even when the device is rotated using, retainFragment(true) function.
-Also the teaches how to play a set number of audio sounds at the same time, in this example 5 at most.
+App created from the book Big Nerd Ranch Guide Android Edition.
+The idea behind this app was to learn how to use the AssetManager and SoundPool.
+For the graphics the book tought me how to use 9patch images to resize only the portions of the image i want.